fmnxl/fmnxl.com/content/blog/oneshot-systemd-tasks-on-nixos.md

 [taxonomies]
 tags = ["web"]
 categories = ["devops"]
+[extra]
+discussion_id = "oneshot-systemd-tasks-on-nixos"
 +++

 A type of Systemd service is a `oneshot` service.
 These are services that are expected to be short-lived (as opposed to a background task).
-Oneshot services is a convenient way to write scripts that can be deployed to remote systems.
-For example, I use systemd to write tasks for backing up and restoring a database from/to S3.
+I have been using oneshot services as a convenient way to write global utility scripts that I can deploy to remote systems.
+For example, I'm using it to write tasks for backing up and restoring a database from/to S3.

 ```nix
 {